Noon chai: Origin

 Origin stories of the tea allege that it came from Yarkland (which later became Xinjiang, China) to Kashmir through the Silk Road.
 Noon chai originates from the Himalayas, where salt was added as an electrolyte to prevent dehydration at high altitudes.
 It is also related to other Central Asian salty milk teas, such as the Uyghur tea etkanchay and the Mongolian tea suutei tsai.

 Pastoralists brew traditional Noon Chai while journeying on their transhumant migration in Jammu and Kashmir.

 Use of alkaline salts, like baking soda, in tea originated from the Tibetan Plateau, where naturally occurring deposits of soda were used to darken po cha.
 Later, in Ladakh, eastern Kashmir, hot spring soda crystals were used in local butter tea, or gur gur cha.
 Residents of Kashmir Valley adopted the practice from Ladakh, importing soda (called phul) from them and brick tea from Lhasa, then replacing yak butter with milk and cream to fit local tastes.

 Cultural significance

 Noon chai is popularly consumed numerous times per day in Kashmir, served with breads such as kulcha, girda, or tsochwor.
 Bakarwals prepare it during their migration on the routes between summer and winter pastures in Jammu and Kashmir.

+Outside Kashmir it is also commonly sold in tea stalls and restaurants in parts of North India and Pakistan, sometimes in slightly sweeter commercial versions.